khalidgt95/athena/README.md

 Instead of plenty of individuals doing similar work over and over again, we create a platform to share data and knowledge.
 A cross-functional committee continuously derives new hypothesis from the collected knowledge.
 Single contributors and teams can choose to work on the hypothesis and publish their results.

+This website is our main tool to provide access to the project and to document and disseminate our results, insights and products.
 ### Our vision

 United, we defeat the SARS-CoV-2 virus